Skip to main content

 Constructive Dismissal:

 • Constructive dismissal occurs when an employee feels compelled to resign due to the employer’s actions, such as creating a hostile work environment or failing to address serious issues.
-Employees who believe they have been constructively dismissed may file a personal grievance.
+Employees who believe they have been constructively dismissed may raise a personal grievance.

 Severance Pay